Tesla Powerwall 3 Price, Installation Costs & Grants UK

 | Complex install or with solar | £10,000–£12,000+ | Backup, upgrades, or a full solar system |

-For context, when bought as a standalone unit through some authorised installers, an installed Powerwall 3 has been quoted at around £7,500, while a system bundled with a small solar array typically lands near or above £10,000.
+For context, a standalone installed Powerwall 3 is often quoted near £7,500, while a system bundled with a small solar array typically lands near or above £10,000.
 These are guide figures — the only way to know your number is a survey.

 What Affects the Installed Price?